What is Unified?

-The unified team trains at Children’s Healthcare of Atlanta Training Ground once a week throughout the Unified season.
+The Unified team trains at Children’s Healthcare of Atlanta Training Ground each week from February to October.
 First Team Ambassadors and Atlanta United players attend training sessions to encourage and support the athletes and partners.

-The unified season begins immediately after Unified Signing Day and runs until the last scheduled match, which could be an away or home match.
+The Unified season begins immediately after Unified Signing Day in March and runs until the last scheduled match, which could be an away or home match, in October.

 Yes!
 The Unified team competes against other MLS Unified teams in scrimmages and matches, changing opponents each year.
 The team plays in 9v9 or 11v11 format while being given the first team treatment with team gear, travel and one home and one away match.

 Check out ATLUTD on Twitter, Instagram and Facebook for updates on home and away matches.
 Livestreams of matches will be available at ATLUTD.com/Live.

 How can I get involved with the Unified team or the initiative?

 If you are interested in helping out with the Unified team or anything related to our special population work, please email email@example.com.